 The science behind BlueCheck

 Some proteins have a high affinity for the hydroxyapatite that is exposed at sites of dental demineralization.
 This discovery was used to develop a saline-based caries detection and monitoring device.
-BlueCheck is a solution containing a protein-linked dye molecule that binds to the hydroxyapatite exposed in caries lesions.
-It is designed to give clinicians a direct measure of porosity and the disease status.
+BlueCheck is a solution containing a biomolecule linked to a dye that binds to the hydroxyapatite exposed in caries lesions.
+It is designed to give clinicians a direct measure of porosity and disease status.

-BlueCheck is applied to the tooth surface, through an electrostatic interaction it binds to hydroxyapatite, after rinsing to wash away any unbound molecule, the remaining blue color is indicative of dental porosity.
+BlueCheck is applied to the tooth surface, through an electrostatic interaction it binds to hydroxyapatite, after rinsing to wash away any unbound BlueCheck, the remaining blue color is indicative of dental porosity.
 The deeper the lesion, the more porous area exposed and the darker the blue color (as there is more hyrdroxyapatite for BlueCheck to bind to).
-Removal of BlueCheck by cleaning with SLS-toothpaste and action of saliva.
+Removal of BlueCheck by cleaning with SLS-toothpaste and/or interaction with saliva.

 BlueCheck Mode of Action